Kinds-of-Intelligence-CFI/animal-ai/docs/Technical-Overview.md

 - [Citation](#citation)
 - [License](#license)

-## Installation

-If you have not already done so, please follow the [installation instructions](docs\installation\InstallationGuide.md) to install the Animal-AI Environment before reading this guide.
-If you have done so and are ready to get started, please continue reading.

 ## Running the Environment

 The Animal-AI Environment can be run in one of two modes: `Play` and `Train`.
 In `Play` mode, the environment is run with a human player controlling the agent.
 In `Train` mode, the environment is run with an AI agent controlling the agent.
-The environment can be run in either mode using the `animalai` command line tool and by launching the environment directly from the Unity Editor or application.

 ### Play Mode